Family Things to Do on the San Antonio River Walk, including boat tours, dining, shopping, and more.

 Margaritas on the San Antonio River Walk

 Of course, assuming you are of legal drinking age, you’ll want to try a margarita.
 Our favorite was the prickly pear margarita at Boudro’s.
-You’ll find lots of different restaurants offering them, and every one I sampled was delicious.
+You’ll find lots of different restaurants offering various types of margaritas, and every one I sampled was delicious.